 What Are Skin Tags?

-Skin tags, also known as acrochordons, are small benign tumors that generally consist of blood vessels, fibers and collagen that become lodged together and form a lump under the skin.
-They are usually tan or skin-toned in color, and small skin tags may resemble warts.
+Skin tags, also known as acrochordons, are small benign tumours that generally consist of blood vessels, fibres and collagen that become lodged together and form a lump under the skin.
+They are usually tan or skin-toned in colour, and small skin tags may resemble warts.
 Skin tags are extremely common skin growths that can occur on anywhere on the body.
 Over time, the skin tag will slowly increase in size.
 As skin tags become larger, they begin to hang off of the body and can grow to over three quarters of an inch.
 Normally, however, skin tags are much smaller and are one quarter of an inch or smaller.

 Where Do They Occur?